Ariana DeBose to Star in New Amazon Prime Psychological Thriller

 No further details about the plot, the rest of the cast, or the release date of the trailer or the film have yet been revealed.

-Among the producers of the film are Jason Blum (“Paranormal Activity”) or Lucas Joaquin (“Mayday”), while the executive production will fall to Chris McCumber and Jeremy Gold.
+The film’s producers include Jason Blum (Paranormal Activities) or Lucas Joaquín (May Day), while executive production will fall to Chris McCumber and Jeremy Gold.

 And it is that DeBose’s success at the 2022 Oscars has not gone unnoticed by anyone, after becoming the first openly queer Afro-Latina to win a Hollywood Academy Award for her performance.